Holistic Visual Management Board

 Superpower What It Does Real-World Impact

-Design for glanceability (info in < 7 seconds) and ownership (team updates it).
+Design for glanceability (<7 seconds to read) and ownership (team updates it).

 [SAFETY] → [QUALITY] → [DELIVERY] → [COST] → [PEOPLE] → [IMPROVEMENT]